 Circle Diagrams

 Circle diagrams, or fraction circles, are another visual aid.
-Draw circles of the same size and divide them into equal parts based on the denominators.
+In real terms, draw circles of the same size and divide them into equal parts based on the denominators.
 Shade the number of parts indicated by the numerator.
 Again, the fraction with the larger shaded area is the larger fraction.

 - Example: Compare 2/3 and 2/6 using circle diagrams.